Affinage

 Synthesis pass · forward-looking unresolved questions

-• No direct enzymatic activity attributed to INTS5 itself
+• No direct enzymatic or biochemical activity assigned to INTS5 itself

 Mechanism profile